Music Composers Unite!

 Peter Thoegersen (1967)

 Peter Thoegersen (b.
 1967) is a drummer/composer from Los Angeles, where he studied drumming formally with Tony Columbia and Freddie Gruber.
 Thoegersen has performed with many jazz acts and rock bands in the Southern California area.
 Thoegersen holds a Bachelors of Arts in Electronic Music from California State University at Dominguez Hills and a Masters in Music Composition from California State University at Los Angeles.
-Thoegersen has just completed his DMA from the University of Illinois at Urbana Champaign, May, 2012, with a thesis written on Polytempic Polymicrotonal music, of which a string quartet named Hypercube, and a solo saxophone solo, Jove Defeats Saturn, in four different temperaments, are demonstrations.
+Thoegersen completed his DMA from the University of Illinois at Urbana Champaign, May, 2012, with a thesis written on Polytempic Polymicrotonal music, of which a string quartet named Hypercube, and a solo saxophone solo, Jove Defeats Saturn, in four different temperaments, were written in tandem with the thesis as demonstrations.

 POLYTEMPIC POLYMICROTONAL MUSIC (1985-present)--A Natural Extension From the Drumset